ryandhasgit/Comedy/Headlines/Headlines Summarized.md

 as a cyclist arrested for dui i’m just glad we’re finally taking bike lanes seriously=

-i’m steve jibs and please stop accidentally emailing me complaints about the new iphone = about apple ai for imac tech support
+i’m steve jibs and please stop accidentally emailing me complaints about the new iphone = #candidate about apple ai for imac tech support
 (my apple watch is exploding)